-201. The applicant proposes to grow both GM safflower and non-GM safflower in the trial sites.
-The draft licence limits the plants that can be intentionally grown in the planting area to the GMOs, non-GM safflower, and any plants approved in writing by the Regulator.
-As non-GM safflower may be mingled with or fertilised by GM safflower, a standard licence condition has been proposed requiring non-GM safflower plants grown in a trial site to be treated as if they are GMOs.
-This measure manages the dispersal or persistence of GM seed (Risk scenario 2).

-202. The applicant proposes that GM plants or products from the GM plants would not be used in commercial human food or animal feed, and this requirement has been included in the draft licence.
-This condition would maintain the risk context by restricting the exposure of people and desirable animals to the GMOs via consumption (Risk scenario 1) and would also minimise dispersal of the GMOs by livestock or during transport or processing for human food or animal feed use (Risk scenario 2).

-203. Any human sensory testing must be approved by a Human Research Ethics Committee in accordance with the National Statement on Ethical Conduct in Human Research.
-This condition would maintain the risk context by restricting the exposure of people to the GM safflower by consumption (Risk scenario 1).

-204. People who are allergic to β -case or the other potentially allergenic protein constituent of the fusion protein could have an allergic reaction to GM safflower as a result of the genetic modification.
+- 202. The applicant proposes to grow both GM safflower and non-GM safflower in the trial sites.
+The licence limits the plants that can be intentionally grown in the planting area to the GMOs, non-GM safflower, and any plants approved in writing by the Regulator.
+As non-GM safflower may be mingled with or fertilised by GM safflower, a standard licence condition has been imposed requiring non-GM safflower plants grown in a trial site to be treated as if they are GMOs.
+This measure manages the dispersal or persistence of GM seed (Risk scenario 2). - 203.
+The applicant proposes that GM plants or products from the GM plants would not be used in commercial human food or animal feed, and this requirement has been included in the licence.
+This condition would maintain the risk context by restricting the exposure of people and desirable animals to the GMOs via consumption (Risk scenario 1) and would also minimise dispersal of the GMOs by livestock or during transport or processing for human food or animal feed use (Risk scenario 2). - 204.
+Any human sensory testing must be approved by a Human Research Ethics Committee (HREC) in accordance with the National Statement on Ethical Conduct in Human Research.
+This condition would maintain the risk context by ensuring exposure of people to products derived from the GM safflower would be conducted under oversight of a HREC.
+This ensures (among other considerations) that those conducting sensory testing would be required to consider risks and benefits of the research and appropriate exclusion criteria for participants.
+It would also ensure that participants are informed of risks, including potential allergenicity, so that they can provide informed consent prior to testing. - 205.
+People who are allergic to β-casein or the other potentially allergenic protein constituent of the fusion protein could have an allergic reaction to GM safflower as a result of the genetic modification.
 The applicant has proposed to restrict trial site access to authorised personnel.
-An additional draft licence condition is included to not engage personnel with a known allergy to the proteins expressed as a result of modifications in the GM safflower to conduct dealings that may expose them to the GM safflower.
-People working with the GM safflower could be exposed to potentially allergenic β -casein fusion proteins via contact with material from the GM safflower seeds or via inhalation of pollen if the fusion protein is expressed in pollen as a result of leakiness of the promoters used to drive expression (Section 2.4.1).
+An additional licence condition is included to not engage personnel with a known allergy to the proteins expressed as a result of modifications in the GM safflower to conduct dealings that may expose them to the GM safflower.
+People working with the GM safflower could be exposed to potentially allergenic β-casein fusion proteins via contact with material from the GM safflower seeds or via inhalation of pollen if the fusion protein is expressed in pollen as a result of leakiness of the promoters used to drive expression (Section 2.4.1).
 However, allergic reactions to casein proteins via dermal contact is rare and both introduced proteins are too large to penetrate the skin to cause allergenicity (Section 2.4.1).
 Safflower pollen is not carried by wind beyond 1 m (Claassen, 1950), so even if the proteins are expressed in pollen, exposure of people at the trial site would be minimal and exposure of people outside the trial site is highly unlikely.
 Due to the limited scale of the proposed trial, only a limited number of people would be exposed to the GM safflower, but it is possible that one or more of those people could have a known allergy to milk proteins or to the other fusion protein constituent.
 Consequences of allergic reactions to these proteins can be severe, including anaphylaxis.
-Therefore, it is considered that the proposed condition is appropriate to protect people with known allergies to these proteins from contact with GM safflower seed or pollen (Risk scenario 1).
+Therefore, it is considered that the imposed condition is appropriate to protect people with known allergies to these proteins from contact with GM safflower seed or pollen (Risk scenario 1).